Ryan Jackson (English footballer): Club career

 After training with Newport County for two weeks during the summer of 2013, Jackson signed for the League Two club on 1 August 2013 following confusion as to whether he was a free agent or not.
 To settle the issue, Newport agreed to pay Macclesfield a "small compensation fee".
 On 6 August 2013, he made his debut in a 3–1 extra time win over Brighton & Hove Albion in the League Cup.

 In May 2015, Jackson turned down a new contract offer at Newport and signed for League One side Gillingham on a two-year contract, joining up with former Newport manager Justin Edinburgh.
 On 8 August 2015, he made his debut in a 4–0 home win against Sheffield United.
 He scored his first Gillingham goal on 28 November 2015 in a 2–2 away draw with Shrewsbury Town.

 After making more than 70 appearances for Gillingham during two seasons, he was released at the end of his two-year contract in 2017.

 On 30 June 2017, Jackson agreed to return to League Two to join Colchester United on a two-year contract.
 He made his Colchester debut on 5 August in their 3–1 defeat at Accrington Stanley.
 He scored his first goal for the club on 9 September in Colchester's 3–1 win against Crawley Town.

 He signed a new two-year contract with the club on 15 May 2018.
 On 28 April 2020 Colchester confirmed that Jackson would be released at the end his contract in June 2020.

 On 31 July 2020 it was announced that Jackson had signed again for Gillingham.
 Following relegation to League Two, Jackson was released at the end of the 2021–22 season.

 In July 2022, Jackson signed for Cheltenham Town.

 On 23 June 2023, Jackson agreed to join League Two club Sutton United upon the expiration of his Cheltenham Town contract.

 In August 2025, Jackson joined AFC Totton ahead of their first ever season in National League South.

+On 12 June 2026, Jackson agreed to join fellow National League South side, Farnborough.